A premouse inheriting strong cardinals from $V$

 \begin{scasefive} $Q$ is not superstrong.

 So $F'$ does not have superstrong type.
 Things work much as in the previous case, but there are a couple more possibilities, which we just outline.
 If $B$ is exact then $\alpha=\beta+1$, and $F'$ is the last extender used in $\Uu$.
 If $B$ is non-exact then $\alpha=\beta+2$ and like above, $F^*=F(N^{B^\Tt})$ is type 1 or type 3 and is the last extender used in $\Uu$.
-In the latter case, if $N^{B^\Tt}$ is type 1 and $Q^\Tt$ is type 2 then $Q^\Tt=B^{*\Uu}_\alpha$. \end{scasefive}
+Here if $B$ is non-exact with $N^{B^\Tt}$ is type 1 and $Q^\Tt$ type 2 then $Q^\Tt=B^{*\Uu}_\alpha$. \end{scasefive}

 \begin{scasefive} $Q$ is superstrong.